Beams

 1. Lighting Makes or Breaks It

-• Lighting is the most important part of learning how to take professional photos.
+• Good lighting is essential for professional-quality photos.
 Natural light is your best friend.
 Stand near a window or head outside in the shade.

 • Skip direct overhead lights or midday sun—they create harsh shadows.